wroyca/libadwaita-vscode-theme/README.md

 ## Bonus

-If you're looking for a great theme to use with this, I'd highly recommend checking out https://github.com/piousdeer/vscode-adwaita.git.
-It's an amazing piece of work by @piousdeer! :)
+If you're looking for a great theme to use with this, I'd highly recommend checking out [vscode-adwaita](https://github.com/piousdeer/vscode-adwaita.git).
+It's an amazing piece of work by [@piousdeer](https://github.com/piousdeer)! :)